MUST-Quick-Fry/Face-Recognition-Sign-In-System/README.md

 ## Introduction
 Face Recognition Sign-In System for course management developed by python and corresponding technologies.
 ### Preface
-Our team expects to be a pioneer to contribute, and we wish to develop a signin system via face-recognition, making our university more intelligent and convenient.
+Our team expects to be a pioneer to contribute, and we wish to develop a sign-in system via face-recognition, making our university more intelligent and convenient.
 ### Features and Functions

-#### Two components features
+#### Features of Two Components
 - **Client-side** : registration part, identification part, and record display part.
 - **Website** : records display part and retroactive sign-in part.